-The other day I had an awkward phone call with my mum about my childhood when I called to try and arrange for her to come down for the weekend to visit for her birthday.
+The other day I had an awkward phone call with my mum about my childhood.
+I only called to try and arrange for her to come down for the weekend to visit for her birthday.
 It was only meant to be a short call so I could sort out her train tickets and hotel room.
 But you know how some mums can be.
 What you hope will be a quick, pragmatic call turns into a never-ending conversation about stuff you don’t really care about: which for my mum is usually her religion or her soaps.

 Somehow she didn’t know or choose to ignore, the realities of my childhood experience.
 Which isn’t uncommon for my mum.
 My mum knows I was suicidally depressed from eight years of age because I’ve told her countless times before, but she acts like it’s new information.

 Anyway, during the phone call, my mum got stuck on the fact that for the latter years of my life at primary school I used to be sent home from school at dinner time.
 This was something that was agreed due to a whole host of problems I was having at school (namely being a victim of constant racial abuse and the fights it would lead to).

 It was during these times alone in the house on my school dinner break that I’d have regular complete and total emotional breakdowns, where I’d take the meat cleaver from the kitchen drawer next to the sink and cry my eyes out as I thought about chopping off my left hand: this kind of breakdown happened a lot for me at this time.